The climate crisis is also a crisis of capitalism

 As Anjana Ahuja wrote in Financial Times, “Climate reality is here and is outrunning the simulations.”
 This isn’t alarmism but facts.

-One most of the important questions is whether capitalism can be part of the solution or will it inevitably be the heart of the problem.
+One of the most important questions is whether capitalism can be part of the solution or will it inevitably be the heart of the problem.

 For people of a certain age, this is crackpot heresy.
 They remember the environmental damage done in communist countries, by many measures far worse than in the West.
 They recall then British Prime Minister Margaret Thatcher’s famous proclamation, “There is no alternative.”
 Meaning no alternative to a market economy.